1965 Los Angeles / California Angels season

-The 1965 Los Angeles / California Angels season was the fifth year of play for the American Major League Baseball franchise.
+The 1965 Los Angeles / California Angels season was the 5th season of the Angels franchise in the American League.
 The 1965 Angels finished seventh in the American League with a record of 75 wins and 87 losses, putting them 27 games behind the AL Champion Minnesota Twins.
 It was also the final season for the franchise in the city of Los Angeles before moving to their new stadium in nearby Anaheim for the following season.
 In their fourth and last year as tenants at Chávez Ravine, the Angels drew only 566,727 fans, eighth in the ten-team Junior Circuit and almost two million fans fewer than their landlords, the Dodgers, who were en route to the 1965 world championship.